 - Neurodivergent, introvert, external processor, and kinesthetic learner.

-- Have a rare disease amongst other chronic illnesses that cause chronic pain, so I need to take care of my body during our sessions in order to ensure that it doesn’t distract my attention from you.
+- Zebra.
+I have rare diseases amongst other chronic illnesses that cause chronic pain, so I need to take care of my body during our sessions in order to ensure that it doesn’t distract my attention from you.
 It also means I have a lot of medical appointments and will be taking time off for surgeries and procedures.